-• Quizzes: There will be a quiz almost every other week (on Thursday).
+Quizzes: There will be 3 quizzes in this class.
 I do not allow make up quizzes.
 If you miss a quiz, then your next quiz will count for double.
 You are only allowed to do this for one missed quiz.
 Any additional missed quizzes will count as a zero.
 In the calendar below, I have included the tentative dates of the quizzes.
-I will also give you the opportunity to retake your quiz at the beginning of my office hours one week from the day that the quiz is handed back.
-You will redo the exercises you got wrong on a separate sheet of paper and be ready to present your solution to me during office hours.
+I will also give you the opportunity to retake you quiz at the beginning of my office hours within one week from the day that the quiz is handed back.
+You will redo the exercises you got wrong on a separate sheet of paper before you come to office hours and explain your solutions to me during office hours.
 This is meant to give you personalized feedback on your work and help you prepare for the exam.

-• Tests: There will be a total of 3 exams in the class: 2 midterms and 1 final.
+Tests: There will be a total of 4 exams in the class: 3 midterms and 1 final.
 I do not give make up exams, with the possible exception of the final exam under extreme circumstances.
-In the event that you miss an exam, you will be permitted to replace the zero you received on one midterm exam by your final exam grade on a percentage equivalent basis.
-You are not allowed a calculator for this class.
+In the event that you miss an exam, you will be permitted to replace the zero you received on one midterm exam by your next midterm (or final exam in the event you miss the third midterm) grade on a percentage equivalent basis.
+You can use a scientific calculator for the exams.
+You are not allowed to use a graphing calculator.
 The final exam will be cumulative.

-Tentative Dates for Midterms: Midterm 1: Thursday, July 13th, Midterm 2: Thursday, 27th.

-Final Exam: The date of the final is exam is on Thursday, August 10th.
+Tentative Dates for Midterms: Midterm 1: Tuesday, January 30th, Midterm 2: Tuesday, February 20th, Midterm 3: Tuesday, March 13th.
+Final Exam: The date of the final exam is on Tuesday, March 27th from 1:45P.M.-3:45P.M.
 The date of the final exam is set in stone and will not be changed.